-ECC (Error Checking and Correction) is supported only in x72 (72-bit) PC SDRAM DIMMs.
-If you are using x64 (64-bit) PC SDRAM DIMMs, set this field to Non-ECC.
+The system board supports EC and ECC (Error Checking and Correction) functions.
+EC or ECC is supported only in \times 72 (72-bit) PC SDRAM DIMMs.
+If you are using \times 64 (64-bit) PC SDRAM DIMMs, set this field to Non-ECC.